01 of 08

 - Radiators can be updated to low-profile baseboard or wall-panel radiators.

-- When old boilers are replaced, modern boilers have very good energy-efficiency.
+- When old boilers are replaced, modern boilers can offer very good energy efficiency.

 - Radiators can be unsightly.